mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - The default loadpath in the fitting tab of the Engineering Diffraction UI is now set to the most recently focused files.
 - The :ref:`HB2AReduce <algm-HB2AReduce>` now can save reduced data to GSAS or XYE file.
 - The :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>` now can do the YIG Bragg peak fitting individually or simultaneously, or not at all and provide feedback on the initial guess quality
-- :ref:`PDCalibration <algm-PDCalibration>` now intitialises A,B and S of BackToBackExponential if correpsondinng coeficients are in the instrument parameter.xml file.
+- :ref:`PDCalibration <algm-PDCalibration>` now intitialises A,B and S of BackToBackExponential if correpsonding coeficients are in the instrument parameter.xml file.

 Bugfixes
 ########

 - Dummy detectors in polaris workspaces no longer prevent unit conversion.
 - Focus in PEARL powder diffraction scripts no longer fails if previous run has left Van splines workspace group in ADS
+- Fix out-of-range bug in :ref:`FitPeaks <algm-FitPeaks>` for histogram data.
+- Fix bug to actually implement intended sequential fit of DIFC, DIFA, TZERO in :ref:`PDCalibration <algm-PDCalibration>`.

 Bugfixes